taofit/e-book-app-fyne/README.md

  ]
 ```

-key must be a unique in the `articles_index.json` file, if there is no key `tableOfContents` in a json object {key, title} then, this json object depicts a file whose name is key's value, such as if key's value is `chapter2Key`, the file `chapter2Key.txt` should be saved under `internal/articles/assets` folder.
+A key's value must be unique in the `articles_index.json` file, if there is no `tableOfContents` key in a json object, then the json object's structure is `{key, title}`, then this json object depicts a file whose name is key's value, such as if key's value is `chapter2Key`, the file `chapter2Key.txt` that contains the content of the chapter should be saved under `internal/articles/assets` folder.